-less than 1 Year 1 to 3 Years 3 to 5 Years More than 5 Years Total (in thousands) 5 2,538 \$ 8 \$ \$ \$2,546 ; 1 Year 1 Year Years 2,538 \$ 8 1 YearYearsYears(in thousands)(in thousands)2,538\$ 8 1 Year Years 5 Years (in thousands) (in thousands)
+Year Years 3 to 5 Years More than 5 Years Total (in thousand ds) \$ \$ \$2,546 2,5 - 20 ¢ 0 (in thousand) 538 \$ 8 \$ - (in thousands) 538 \$ 8 \$ - \$ -

 Operating lease obligations with respect to office space consisted of amounts arising under lease agreements for our headquarters in Fremont, California, our operation center in Shanghai, PRC, and other small regional office locations.
 For additional information about these lease agreements, see "Business-Facilities."
 The commitment amounts in the table above are associated with contracts that are enforceable and legally binding and that specify all significant terms, including fixed or minimum services to be used, fixed, minimum or variable price provisions, and the approximate timing of the actions under the contracts.
 The table does not include obligations under agreements that we can cancel without a significant penalty.